 I’d often heard about how our thoughts influence outcomes, but I’d never connected all the dots between our thoughts and the results of our actions.
 I was listening to a talk by a neural psychologist recently, and stumbled upon what she referred to as the STEBDAR model.
 I’m sure there are a zillion variations of it out there, but here’s what the STEBDAR model says:

 Situations are factual, and mostly neutral.
 But our

 Emotions.
 Emotions when repeated over and over again become our

 Here’s an example that I’m living through right now.
 Look at the diagram below, and read the Situation followed by all the reds together, and then the greens.
 Can you see how the green interpretation of the same situation might lead to different results from the red one?
 I rest my case.

 All three Ms play an important role in every business.
 But personally I think the last one is the one we really need to master.
 For a start, it’s the only one that nobody can outsource.
 Our minds are entirely our own.
 So much depends on the words we use when we are talking to ourselves, and about ourselves.
 For the first time ever, I recently introduced myself as a jewellery designer without making any reference to what I did in the past.
 That tiny difference is a huge leap for me.
 It means I'm slowly but surely letting go of a part of my identity that I had held for three decades.
 But I have very many such leaps to take before I achieve the mindset I’m striving for.

-If you liked this post, why not subscribe using the option in the menu?
+If you liked this post, why not subscribe.
 I always have something nice on offer for those who do.